fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 06.md

 ### What we plan to do for the coming week

+Test the ordered components.
 Create precise plans for building the device, think about parts that need to be 3D printed.
+CAD modeling.
 Maybe start building.